framps/raspiBackupDoc/en/src/statistics.md

 # Statistics

- *raspiBackup* checks at every startup, but at most once a day, whether there is a new release or a beta. release or beta and then informs you with a message so that an upgrade can be so that an upgrade can be planned and carried out.
+ *raspiBackup* checks at every startup, but at most once a day, whether there is a new release or a beta available and then informs you with a message so that an upgrade can be planned and carried out.
 During this check information is also transmitted, which makes it possible to collect general usage data of *raspiBackup* and to get an overview of the respective usage.